mahbubchula/XAI_TR/modules/02-research-problem-formulation/README.md

 🔹 Relevance

-Does the data actually relate to the target?
+- Does the data actually relate to the target?

 Relevance refers to how directly the input features are connected to the prediction target.
-If the data does not capture information that influences the outcome, even the best ML model will fail.
+- If the data does not capture information that influences the outcome, even the best ML model will fail

-Ask whether each feature has a logical or scientific relationship with the target
+- Ask whether each feature has a logical or scientific relationship with the target

-Irrelevant features add noise and reduce model performance
+- Irrelevant features add noise and reduce model performance

-Domain knowledge is crucial for judging relevance
+- Domain knowledge is crucial for judging relevance

 📌 Example:
 Using patient age and blood glucose levels is relevant for diabetes risk prediction, but eye color is not.

 🔹 Completeness

-How much data is missing?
+- How much data is missing?

 Completeness measures the extent of missing values in the dataset.
-Missing data can bias models and reduce usable sample size.
+- Missing data can bias models and reduce usable sample size

-Small amounts of missing data (< 5%) are often manageable
+- Small amounts of missing data (< 5%) are often manageable

-Moderate missingness (5–20%) may require imputation techniques
+- Moderate missingness (5–20%) may require imputation techniques

-High missingness (> 20%) may indicate the need for additional data collection
+- High missingness (> 20%) may indicate the need for additional data collection

 📌 Key consideration:
 Understand why data is missing—randomly or systematically—as this affects how it should be handled.

 🔹 Label Quality

-Who labeled the data, and how reliable are they?
+- Who labeled the data, and how reliable are they?

 Label quality is critical for supervised learning.
-Incorrect or inconsistent labels limit the maximum performance a model can achieve.
+- Incorrect or inconsistent labels limit the maximum performance a model can achieve

-Labels created by experts are generally more reliable
+- Labels created by domain experts are generally more reliable

-Multiple annotators may disagree, introducing noise
+- Multiple annotators may disagree, introducing noise

-Consistency across time and annotators should be checked
+- Consistency across time and across annotators should be checked

 📌 Example:
 Medical diagnoses labeled by specialists are more reliable than self-reported outcomes.

 🔹 Representativeness

-Does the data cover all relevant conditions?
+- Does the data cover all relevant conditions?

 Representativeness refers to whether the dataset reflects the real-world population or conditions where the model will be used.

-Data should include diverse scenarios, locations, and time periods
+- Data should include diverse scenarios, locations, and time periods

-Rare but important cases should not be excluded
+- Rare but important cases should not be excluded

-Lack of representativeness leads to biased predictions
+- Lack of representativeness leads to biased predictions

 📌 Example:
 A traffic dataset collected only during daytime may perform poorly at night.

 🔹 Balance

-Are classes heavily imbalanced?
+- Are classes heavily imbalanced?

 Class balance is especially important in classification problems.
-Severe imbalance can cause models to favor the majority class.
+- Severe imbalance can cause models to favor the majority class

-Highly imbalanced datasets may produce misleading accuracy
+- Highly imbalanced datasets may produce misleading accuracy

-Minority classes often represent critical cases (e.g., fraud, disease)
+- Minority classes often represent critical cases (e.g., fraud, disease)

-Special techniques may be required to address imbalance
+- Special techniques may be required to address imbalance

 📌 Example:
 If 99% of transactions are normal and 1% are fraudulent, a model predicting “normal” always would have 99% accuracy—but be useless.